c2m2-asia/kathmandu/_posts/2020-04-27-economic-impact.md

 In this section, we look at the economic impact that the Covid-19 pandemic has had on the Nepali tourism workforce.
 Insights shown below have been derived from the responses of 169 participants who took part in the C2M2 Workforce survey.

 ### STILL SEARCHING
-More than 80% of our respndents reported losing their job at least once during the pandemic.
+More than 80% of our respondents reported losing their job at least once during the pandemic.
 While a little more than one-sixth of our workers have been successful in gaining employment, a sizable majority (65%) are still without jobs and currently looking for economic opportunities (see graph below).

 {% maincolumn 'assets/img/charts/LostJobsSplit.png' 'Note: The group "working now" **also includes** those who are presently working in sectors other than tourism, but are interested in re-entering the tourism sector.' %}